+Succession planting involves repeatedly seeding small amounts throughout the summer or planting varieties that mature at different times.
 Intercropping, on the other hand, is a fancy word for planting two vegetables in the same space.
 Some vegetables can share space amicably.
-You can plant early crops that will be removed from the garden with late season crops.
-Radishes are often planted with carrots.
-The radishes mature quickly and loosen the soil for the late sprouting carrots.
+You can plant early crops that will be removed from the garden alongside late-season crops.
+For example, radishes are often planted with carrots.
+The radishes mature quickly and loosen the soil for the late-sprouting carrots.
 Unlike companion planting to deter pests, intercropping combines plants to save space.

-Bush beans are faster growers than tomatoes and peppers.
-You can seed some beans in the spaces between the other plants, harvest and remove the bean plants when the tomatoes and peppers fill in.
-Beans give you the bonus of leaving nitrogen behind in the soil, to feed the remaining plants.Continue to 3 of 4 below.
+Bush beans grow quickly so you may choose to seed them between slower growing plants like tomatoes and peppers.
+Once the beans are mature, harvest and remove the plants once the tomatoes and peppers begin to fill in.
+Beans give you the added bonus of leaving nitrogen behind in the soil—perfect for feeding the remaining plants.

-For example a tall tomato and corn plants love being sited in a warm, sunny spot, but it will create a shaded area behind or under it that is a perfect spot to sow some lettuce or beet seeds.
-Trellised squash, melon and cucumbers make and ideal screen for plants that need the relief of... shade during the summer.Continue to 4 of 4 below.
+For example, tall tomato and corn plants love being sited in a warm, sunny spot.
+They create a shaded area behind or underneath that's perfect for sowing some lettuce or beet seeds.
+Trellised squash, melon, and cucumbers also make an ideal screen for plants that need the relief of shade during the summer.

 Vegetables that can grow in partial shade: Arugula, beets, endive, lettuce, mizuna, mustard, pak choi, radishes, spinach, Swiss chard, and tatsoi